John B. Minor: Early years

 John Barbee Minor was born in Louisa County, Virginia, on June 2, 1813, to Launcelot Minor and Mary Overton Tompkins.
 At sixteen, he traveled on horseback across Virginia as a newspaper agent and collector, then walked to Ohio to enroll at Kenyon College.
-After completing his studies there, he walked through Ohio and New York for both health and recreation.
-In January 1831, he returned to Virginia and enrolled at the University of Virginia, where he studied for three sessions, graduated from several schools, and earned his Bachelor of Laws degree in 1834, at the age of twenty-one.
+After one year at Kenyon, Minor was dissatisfied with his education.
+He decided to return to Virginia and enrolled at the University of Virginia, where he studied for three sessions, graduated from several schools, and earned his Bachelor of Laws degree in 1834, at the age of twenty-one.

 During his time at the University of Virginia, he married Martha Macon Davis, sister of his law instructor (professor John A. G. Davis), and served as a tutor in the Davis household.
 A 1904 university history by Paul Barringer described Minor as having developed a notable 'stature and presence'.

 Minor was related to the Berkeley, Maury, Dabney, Herndon, Byrd, and Page families.
 He maintained a close friendship and correspondence with Matthew Fontaine Maury and his kinsman B. Franklin “Frank” Minor.
 Maury Hall and Dabney Hall stand near Minor Hall, a building named in his honor at the University of Virginia.